-This one is loaded on texture, and such an eye-candy!
+This one is loaded on texture and such eye candy!
 It’s fun to create and a quick project.
-This pattern comprises of a picot edging and a combination of some basic and not-so-basic crochet stitches.
+This pattern comprises a picot edging and a combination of some basic and not-so-basic crochet stitches.
 The end result is easily adjustable to any size.
 Also, it has a nice drape, and you will be enjoying crocheting and wearing this pattern.
 Pattern from Yarnspirations

 # 21 - Red Heart Day Dream Scarf

 Now you have lots of ideas for your crochet scarf patterns, it is time to start crocheting.
-If you need any tips on getting started read my article on how to crochet for beginners.
+If you need any tips on getting started, read my article on how to crochet for beginners.
 This will tell you all the tips and tricks needed for basic crochet.
-You'd be surprised how may crochet scarf patterns use a simple variation of the double crochet stitch.
+You'd be surprised how many crochet scarf patterns use a simple variation of the double crochet stitch.

 If you want more infinity scarf patterns use the link below for more great options.